rwang23/Technical-Book/TechnicalQuestions/JavaQuestions.md

 ####What is polymorphism
 - Polymorphism is the ability of an object to take on many forms.
 The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.

+####What is inheritance?
+Inheritance allows a Child class to inherit properties from its parent class.
+In Java this is achieved by using extends keyword.
+Only properties with access modifier public and protected can be accessed in child class
+####What is Abstraction?
+Abstraction is the quality of dealing with ideas rather than events.
+Abstraction is a process process of hiding the implementation details from the user, only the functionality will be provided to the user.
+In other words user will have the information on what the object does instead of how it does it.
+In Java Abstraction is achieved using Abstract classes, and Interfaces.

 ####Diamond Problem
 [Diamond](http://www.programmerinterview.com/index.php/general-miscellaneous/why-dont-c-and-java-support-multiple-inheritance/)